kartik-venugopal/aural-player/README.md

 ## Planned updates

+- Support for more audio file types (e.g FLAC, WMA)
 - A new parametric equalizer allowing specification of center frequency and bandwidth per band
 - A new status bar player mode
 - A new "floating" miniature player view that stays on top and can be used when working on other apps and Aural Player is intended to be kept in the background